 We determined that the gearbox was of sound design and of quality fabrication.
 The stage gears did not show any signs of misalignment, wear or pitting.
 Lubrication appeared adequate.
 Observed damage was limited to the output pinions and ring gears.
 It is likely that the tooth or teeth on the output pinion initially broke, and the harder pinion teeth (400 + BHN) subsequently damaged ring gear teeth.

-We perform failure analysis on vessels, heat exchangers, machinery and other equipment.
+We perform failure analysis on gearboxes, industrial machinery and other equipment.